Top 6 Best March Madness Buzzer Beaters of All Time

 Lorenzo Charles dunk to win 1983 National Championship

 In the final March Madness game of 1983, NC State’s Wolfpack faced the Houston Cougars.
 After a missed shot by teammate Dereck Whittenburg, NC State’s Lorenzo Charles grabbed the ball in mid-air, right underneath the basket, and dunked it in.
 Those two points gave the Wolfpack the lead just as the final buzzer sounded.
 Thanks to one of the few dunks at the buzzer in American collegiate basketball history, NC State won the National Championship.
 In this historical moment, they also became the first team to win March Madness with 10 losses earlier in their season.

 5. Paul Jesperson (2016)

-In the first round of 2016's March Madness tournament, the underdog Northern Iowa Panthers took on the Texas Longhorns.
+In the first round of 2016’s March Madness tournament, the underdog Northern Iowa Panthers took on the Texas Longhorns.
 With almost three seconds left in the game, the Longhorns narrowly tied the Panthers for a total of 72-72.
-Then, from more than halfway down the court, Northern Iowa's Paul Jesperson took a step and then hurled the ball all the way across the court.
-Falling in just as regulation ended, Panther fans erupted.
-Though the team would go on to horrible defeat in the next round, Jesperson's buzzer-beater is still deemed one of the most memorable in NCAA history.
+Then, from more than halfway down the court, Northern Iowa’s Paul Jesperson took a step and then hurled the ball all the way across the court.
+When the ball fell in just as regulation ended, Panther fans erupted.
+Though the team would go on to horrible defeat in the next round, Jesperson’s buzzer-beater is still deemed one of the most memorable in NCAA history.

 6. Jalen Suggs (2021)